lseelenbinder/armsim/JOURNAL.md

     - The implementation of RAM was fairly straight-forward until I got to the HalfWords and Words.
 Testing also posed a bit of a challenge because Go is very type safe and intrinsically prevents many standard type-related bugs;
-      hence, my test cases can be much shorter and consise.
+      hence, my test cases can be much shorter and concise.
     - Implementing HalfWords and Words proved difficult.
 Because the base unit is the byte, I needed to split up the words so I could store them contiguously as bytes.
 This required shifts, casting, and additions.